Landing Page Tracking with Google Analytics

-You know that landing page work.
-It can help drive traffic to your site, improve visibility in search engines, and drive conversions.
+You know that landing pages work.
+They can help drive traffic to your site, improve its visibility in search engines, and drive conversions.

-The best way to do this is by using Google Analytics—a free tool that has long been considered a reliable method of tracking how well your page is doing.
-Keep reading to find out how you can use analytics to measure the performance of your landing page:
+Google Analytics is a free tool that has long been considered a reliable method of tracking how well your page is doing.
+Keep reading to find out how you can use analytics to measure the performance of your landing page.

 - Sign up for Google Analytics.